josh-perry/love-cookbook/content/guides/fundamentals/if-statements.md

 ## and & or

+{% abstract "With the keyword `and` we can combine expressions to check if they are all true.
+With the keyword `or` we can combine expressions to check if any of them are true." %}

 With the keyword `and` we can combine expressions to check if they are all true.

 ```lua